Unidocs1/sphinx_repo_manager/source/getting_started/sdks/unreal.rst

 Unreal Engine SDK
 =================

-The AcceleratXR SDK for Unreal is compatible with Unreal Engine 4.25 and above.
+The Xsolla Backend SDK for Unreal is compatible with Unreal Engine 4.25 and above.
 The SDK is broken up into three plug-ins; **AXRCoreSDK**, **OnlineSubsystemAXR** and **GameFrameworkAXR**.

 AXRCoreSDK